Blog

 Where can I buy the AgiBot A2?

-As of 2026, the AgiBot A2 is available in China, the United States, Canada, Germany, Japan, and South Korea.
+The AgiBot A2 is available in China, the United States, Canada, Germany, Japan, and South Korea as of 2026.
 Following AgiBot's U.S. debut at CES 2026, North American distribution is expanding.
 You can also browse the A2 on Robozaps for pricing and availability.

 What is the AgiBot A2 battery life?

-How does AgiBot A2 compare to Tesla Optimus?
+How does the AgiBot A2 compare to Tesla Optimus?

 The AgiBot A2 is commercially available now with 5,168+ units shipped, while Tesla Optimus remains in internal factory trials.
-The A2 excels in customer-facing service roles with superior AI interaction, while Optimus targets factory automation at a significantly lower price point ($20K–$30K target).
+The A2 excels in customer-facing service roles with superior AI interaction (96% multimodal accuracy via WorkGPT), while Optimus targets factory automation at a significantly lower price point ($20K–$30K target).
 See our full Tesla Optimus alternatives comparison.

 Is the AgiBot A2 safe to work around?